barbarbar338/hammer-csgo-hack/README.md

 # 🔥 Hammer CS:GO Hacks

 <img src="https://flat.badgen.net/badge/VAC/Undetected./green?icon=terminal">

-A few CS:GO hacks made with the classic "write memory" logic.
+- A few CS:GO hacks made with the classic "write memory" logic.
 Most of its features are adjustable and will be constantly updated.
+- **Educational purposes only!
+Do not use it in competitive game modes.**

-You can download executable from [here](https://github.com/barbarbar338/hammer-csgo-hack/releases).
+- You can download executable from [here](https://github.com/barbarbar338/hammer-csgo-hack/releases).

 # ✨ Features